Section I: Basics

 25. Can you become a darklord without doing something evil?

-26. No. All darklords and all but beyond redemption.
+26. No. All darklords are all but beyond redemption.
 They have done horrible and hideous deeds to earn their power and the powers that grant it do not reward nor punish those of light hearts with such power.
 Even if one becomes a darklord by killing the previous lord that individual must still be evil.

 Section II: Setting